lanzrein/ada_project/README.md

 - Compute distance for food from their selling point to origin ( use geopy )
   - Look which category of food product travel more. (dry food, preprepared meal)
   - Look if ecological labels such as "Agriculture Biologique" are more aware to the distance travelled by food
-- Look at the distance that mineral water in bottle travela
+- Look at the distance that mineral water in bottle travels
 - See what food contains palm oil - is it on the rise ?
 - Is the carbon footprint only related to distance ?
 - Are the newly added product more eco-friendly ?